gitforwork2/gitforwork.github.io/_posts/2017-5-17-eb5-regional-center.md

 ---

 ## What is a regional center?
 United Statest Citizenship and Immigration Services (USCIS) designates certain businesses as regional centers through which foreign investors can invest money to obtain legal permanent residency(LPR) commonly referred to as green card.
-These green cards or visas are granted through the employment based 5th category [Eb-5 visa](/posts/eb-5/).
+These green cards or visas are granted through the employment based 5th category [eb 5 investor visa](/posts/eb-5/).

+## EB-5 visa program and regional centers

-In the early 90s, the EB-5 program was amended to create the EB-5 regional center program.
+In the early 90s, the EB-5 visa program was amended to create the EB-5 regional center program.
 An EB-5 Regional Center is a commercial enterprise which can pool money from the foreign immigrants and make capital investment projects.
 Regional Centers are designated as such by USCIS to promote economic growth and job creation.